 The breakfast is huge, so make sure you come hungry for this one: your choice of tea or coffee, salad, bread, cheeses, butter, sausages, and cured meats.
 I couldn’t even finish!

 This restaurant may be the most local, hidden gem of any I visited during my stay in Bucharest.
-A local friend recommended this particular spot because it’s known as the best place in town for mici, Romanian skinless sausages.
+A local friend recommended this great spot because it’s known as the best place in town for mici, Romanian skinless sausages.

 The sausages are grilled fresh to order and served with mustard and crusty bread.
 During the same visit, we also ordered a peasants beef soup that was quite delicious- it tasted like something your grandmother would make for you during winter.